 Entry is FREE and all are welcome.
 Come along with your family and friends and discover numerous stalls offering, fresh produce, handmade arts, crafts, treats, fashion and accessories.

 There is also an international food court, a gin distillery and cellar door, treats and confectionery, preserves, chutneys, cheese, and of course, coffee and cake!

 Plus live music, kids' activities and playgrounds, and so much more!
 The market is indoor and air-conditioned with free parking and only 30 minutes from Perth CBD.

 History Of The Market Place

-The building was constructed on the rich growing soils of the Swan Valley in 1919 to utilise the convenience of the East-West railway line.
-The fruit packing shed was the lifeblood of the region, showcasing the sun-kissed produce of the Valley through all seasons and became one of the largest fruit exporters in W.A.
+The building was constructed on the rich growing soils of the Swan Valley in 1919, to utilise the convenience of the East-West railway line.
+The fruit packing shed was the lifeblood of the region, showcasing the sun-kissed produce of the Valley through all seasons and became one of the largest fruit exporters in WA.

-It began with soldier resettlement after World War I. Originally a large landholding, it was divided into ten-acre-blocks to encourage the soldiers to come back and re-establish themselves in the region.
+It began with soldier resettlement after World War I. Originally a large landholding, it was divided into ten acre-blocks to encourage the soldiers to come back and re-establish themselves in the region.
 They were given plots of land to grow grapes and apricots that were packed inside this massive shed.
-Unfortunately the soldiers were not amazing growers and the land was eventually taken over by new settlers.
+Unfortunately, the soldiers were not amazing growers and the land was eventually taken over by new settlers.

-New life has sprung and the corridors are once again pumping with people and purpose.
+Now, new life has sprung and the corridors are once again pumping with people and purpose.